Scale your business with our modular plugins.

 add_action( 'woocommerce_account_edit-account_endpoint', 'woocommerce_account_edit_address' );

-Now, the Account tab will look like this: merge my account woocommerce tab content
+merge my account woocommerce tab content

-D) Add a new tab with custom content
+D) Add a New Tab with Custom Content

 Now, let’s see how to add content to the My Account page.
-In this example, we are going to add a new tab called Support where users can easily have a look at their support tickets.
-We’ll use two shortcodes provided by a third-party plugin to display some interesting content but you should be able to use any shortcode you want in your new tab.
+In this example, we will add a new tab called Support, where users can easily view their support tickets.

 However, be aware that some shortcodes may not work due to incompatibilities with WooCommerce.
 To add a Support tab with custom content to the WooCommerce My Account page, paste the following code in the functions.php file of your child theme.